Car insurance groups play a big part in determining your premium. Do you know your car's group?

 This panel comprises members from the Association of British Insurers (ABI) and Lloyds Market Association (LMA).

-Around 70% of its data is supplied by a group called Thatcham, which does a lot of research into the efficient, safe and cost-effective repair of vehicles.
+Around 70% of its data is supplied by a group called Thatcham Research, which looks into the efficient, safe and cost-effective repair of vehicles.

 The proposed groupings are recommendations only, and hence are not binding on insurers, who can set their own groupings if they choose.